-The Nikon D780 has satisfactory autofocus performance for 4k video.
+Autofocus performance is decent when recording 4k video.
 When shooting video, it uses a 273-point phase-detect AF system over Live View, which does a decent job tracking moving objects, although there can be a bit of a delay when the subject moves before the camera finds it again.
 Unfortunately, the camera doesn't support eye tracking in video mode, but it still tracks faces and does a great job overall at keeping moving human subjects in focus.

 Video quality is excellent in 4k.
 Videos look crisp and detailed, with colors that pop.
 It also does a great job in low light, with minimal noise in dark parts of the image.
 You can see a fair amount of detail in the shadows, although finer details, like the texture of the walls or tire tracks on the floor of the parking garage, can get flattened or lost.

 Unfortunately, there's significant rolling shutter effect in 4k.
 It's especially noticeable when panning the camera at faster speeds, causing severe skewing with vertical lines and objects.